-Parenting and Time-sharing.
-If you and your spouse are unable to agree on parenting arrangements and a time-sharing schedule, a judge will decide for you as part of establishing a Parenting Plan.
+Parenting Plan and Time-Sharing.
+If the parents are unable to agree on parenting arrangements and a time-sharing schedule, a judge will decide these issues as part of establishing a Parenting Plan.
 The judge will decide the parenting arrangements and time-sharing schedule based on the child(ren)'s best interests.
-Regardless of whether there is an agreement, the court reserves jurisdiction to modify issues relating to the minor child(ren).
+Regardless of whether there is an agreement between the parties, the court reserves jurisdiction to modify issues relating to minor child(ren).

 The judge may request a parenting plan recommendation or appoint a guardian ad litem in your case.
 This means that a neutral person will review your situation and report to the judge concerning parenting issues.
-The purpose of such intervention is to be sure that the best interests of the child(ren) is (are) being served.
-For more information, you may consult section 61.13, Florida Statutes.
+The purpose of such intervention is to be sure that the best interests of the child(ren) are being served.
+For more information, you may consult sections 61.401 and 61.405, Florida Statutes.